carbon-language/carbon-lang/docs/design/generics/goals.md

 should offer an alternative that does not rely on inheritance.
 This means looser coupling and none of the problems of multiple inheritance.
-In fact, [Sean Parent](https://sean-parent.stlab.cc/papers-and-presentations/#better-code-runtime-polymorphism) (and others) advocate for runtime polymorphism patterns in C++ that avoid inheritance, since it causes a number of runtime performance, correctness, and code maintenance problems.
-Carbon generics will be able to represent this form of polymorphism without all the boilerplate and complexity required in C++.
+In fact, [Sean Parent](https://sean-parent.stlab.cc/papers-and-presentations/#better-code-runtime-polymorphism)

+(and others) advocate for runtime polymorphism patterns in C++ that avoid inheritance, since it can cause runtime performance, correctness, and code maintenance problems in some situations.
+Carbon generics provide an alternative for those situations inheritance doesn't handle as well.
+In particular, we would like Carbon generics to supplant the need to support multiple inheritance in Carbon,

+will be able to represent this form of polymorphism without all the boilerplate and complexity required in C++, to

 This is a case that would use [dynamic dispatch](#dispatch-control).